pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 ### bdio Database

-The BDIO Database was removed as part of the 2020.2.0 upgrade (???).
+The BDIO Database was removed as part of the 2020.2.0 upgrade (TODO: confirm).
 One of the Database Migration scripts removed that database.
 Should your database be greater than 1 TB, there may be timeout issues when running that script.
 Make sure you either test that migration with a copy of the